zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

 # Oracle Audit Vault and DB Firewall (AVDF)

 ## Introduction
-This workshop introduces the various features and functionality of Oracle AVDF.
+This workshop introduces the various features and functionality of Oracle Audit Vault and DB Firewall (AVDF).

 It gives the user an opportunity to learn how to configure those appliances in order to audit, monitor and protect access to sensitive data.